Brian Dooreck MD

 What causes IBS?

 The precise cause of IBS remains unknown.
-"Unknown" implies that it involves a variety of factors, such as infection, inflammation, medication, and stress, in a genetically predisposed individual.
+"Unknown" implies that it involves various factors, such as infection, inflammation, medication, and stress, in a genetically predisposed individual.

 Here's a great video by Monash University on how IBS affects the digestive system and some steps to help deal with symptoms.